CLoaKY233/epics-prosthetic-hand/Readme.md

 # EMG-Based Wearable Control System

-This project implements a wearable control system that processes electromyography (EMG) signals to control external devices through wireless communication.
-The system consists of EMG sensors, a signal processing module, and a microcontroller that communicates with actuators.
+This project implements a sophisticated wearable control system that processes electromyography (EMG) signals to control external devices through wireless communication.
+The system comprises EMG sensors, a signal processing module, and a microcontroller that communicates with actuators.

 ## System Overview

-The system uses ESP32 microcontrollers to process EMG sensor data and control actuators.
-It features:
+The system utilizes ESP32 microcontrollers to process EMG sensor data and control actuators.
+Key features include:

 - BLE connectivity for smartphone/tablet control
 - ESP-NOW wireless communication between microcontroller units